StickOnAStick/BranchPrediction/python/README.txt

     NN_Trainer.py:
         Description:
             This script is a "parallel test"
-            (Comments from John: it's only parallel in the sense that you could train multiple models at the same time, however the tests for each model are run sequentially) launcher for branch predictor evaluation in ChampSim.
+            (Comments from John: it's only parallel in the sense that you could train multiple models at the same time, the tests for each model are run sequentially) launcher for branch predictor evaluation in ChampSim.
 It automates the process of running simulations with different branch predictors by:

             1. Managing Predictors: Determines which predictors need to be compiled and recompiles them if necessary.